Last updated 21st September 2023

 Thanks to some national funding we have rolled out the tool free-of-charge to parishes in Blackurn Diocese in two cohorts during the autumn of 2022.
 Parishes in receipt of the Lowest Income Community Fund (LICF) grant are in the first cohort and were invited to participate in September and all other parishes were invited in early October.

-76% of parishes had answered at least one question by 22nd May 2023
+80% of parishes have answered at least one question

 Use of the dashboards is currently voluntary in the Diocese of Blackburn - however we think that this tool is a must-have for all PCCs to utiliase as charity trustees to demonstrate good safeguarding governance.